Exploring Many-Body Quantum Geometry Beyond the Quantum Metric with Correlation Functions: A Time-Dependent Perspective: Geometry of Time-Dependent Perturbation Theory

-We will be interested in measuring by how much $\rho(t)$ deviates from $\rho_0$.
-To do this, we can make use of the Bures distance $d_B$, which quantifies the distance between density matrices.
+To measure the distinguishability of $\rho(t)$ from $\rho_0$, we can make use of the Bures distance $d_B$, which quantifies the distance between density matrices.
 For two density matrices $\rho_1$ and $\rho_2$, the Bures distance is defined as~\cite{bures1969extension,uhlmann1992metric,uhlmann1995geometric}

-Our goal will be to compute the Bures distance $d_B(\rho_0,\rho(t))$ between the initial density matrix $\rho_0$ and the perturbed density matrix $\rho(t)$, order by order in $\lambda$ [equivalently, order by order in $f^\mu(t)$].
+Our goal will be to compute the Bures distance $d_B(\rho_0,\rho(t))$ between the initial density matrix $\rho_0$ and the perturbed density matrix $\rho(t)$, order by order in $\kappa$ [equivalently, order by order in $f^\mu(t)$].
 This will allow us to define the many-body quantum geometry of the perturbed density matrix.
 Note that our approach differs from that of the recent Ref.~\cite{Wang_2025} in that we work directly with the many-body density matrix, and we focus on many-body systems.
 We also work directly with the perturbed density matrix relevant to condensed matter experiments.

-We start by viewing the functions $\lambda f^\mu(t)$ as coordinates on an infinite-dimensional manifold.
+We start by viewing the functions $\kappa f^\mu(t)$ as coordinates on an infinite-dimensional manifold.
 We can write the Bures distance as the integral of a line element

 Next, we can write the infinitesimal line element in terms of a metric tensor on the manifold,